 For these factors, Carnegie Mellon looks to see if the student they’re evaluating has academic prowess and artistic talent.
-They even admit that having these factors will play a significant role on how they’ll reach the decision for you which means you’ll need to academically strong and artistically substantial for them to consider you in their review.
+They even admit that having these factors will play a significant role in how they’ll decide for you, which means you’ll need to academically strong and artistically substantial for them to consider you in their review.

 The takeaway here: Carnegie Mellon can have a bit of a bias with some of the factors.
 From the academics to the eagerness to learn about them, Carnegie Mellon has a significant consideration for certain applicants.
 It may not be said out loud, but they're keeping an eye on the applicants who fit their bill.
 Will you be that prospective student?
 You bet you are!

-Learning that Carnegie Mellon has a thing for the applicant who’s got diversity with academic prowess and artistic senses, it does make you think: How can you make a great impression on them?
+Learning that Carnegie Mellon has a thing for the applicant who’s got diversity with academic prowess and artistic senses does make you think: How can you make a great impression on them?
 You can get started by developing your spike.
 What's that?
-According to PrepScholar here, a spike, "is what sets you apart from all other applicants.
-It goes against the spirit of simply being well rounded.
+According to PrepScholar here, a point "is what sets you apart from all other applicants.
+It goes against the spirit of simply being well-rounded.
 By nature of being unique, you don't fit in with all of the other well-rounded applicants; you do something that truly stands out in a meaningful way."
 If you need another way to see it, it's all about being the one who's got the spark while everyone else doesn't have it.
 If your classmate settles for the mediocre, you're aiming for the spectacular.